 Here’s where I’m supposed to put something profound, I suppose.
-But the older I get (I’m 69, and don’t look like that photo on the left any more.
+But the older I get (I’m 69, and don’t look like that photo on the left any more; the real me is below.
 But it has been 48 years, more or less!), the more I realize that shooting for profundity is a trap.

 But here’s a brief biography: